wso2/docs-is/en/docs/develop/deploying-the-sample-app.md

     the **OAuth/OpenID Connect Configuration** and click
     **Configure.**

 5. Fill in the form that appears.
-For the Allowed Grant Types you can disable the ones you do not require or wish to block.
+For the Allowed Grant Types, you can disable the ones you do not require or block.

     ![configure-oauth-oidc](../assets/img/tutorials/configure-oauth-oidc.png)